nurzhanzhanuzak/eventsourcing/docs/topics/application.rst

 Repository
 ==========

-The application ``repository`` is used to get the already existing aggregates of the application's domain model.
+The application :data:`~eventsourcing.application.Application.repository` is used to get the already existing aggregates of the application's domain model.
 It is an instance of the library's :class:`~eventsourcing.application.Repository` class.
 The repository's :func:`~eventsourcing.application.Repository.get` method is used to